Uncharted: Uncharted: The Board Game

 Uncharted: The Board Game is a board game published by Bandai in 2012.
 It was designed by Hayato Kisaragi and allows between two and four players to compete for treasure and fight enemies.

 Comics

 Uncharted: Eye of Indra

 Sony Computer Entertainment America released the first of a four-part motion comic series adventure called Uncharted: Eye of Indra on October 23, 2009.
 It is a prequel to Uncharted: Drake's Fortune.
 The second part was released on November 25, while the third and fourth parts released simultaneously on December 7.

 Uncharted: Drake's Fortune

-A motion comic adaptation of the prolog of Uncharted: Drake's Fortune, starting with the discovery of Francis Drake's coffin and up to the first encounter with Gabriel Roman.
+A motion comic adaptation of the prologue of Uncharted: Drake's Fortune, starting with the discovery of Francis Drake's coffin and up to the first encounter with Gabriel Roman.
 Uses the same voice clips from the video game.

 Uncharted

 An Uncharted comic book was released by DC Comics around the time Uncharted 3 came out.
 Written by Joshua Williamson, with art by Sergio Sandoval and covers by Adam Hughes, it was released on November 30, 2011, as part of a 6-issue mini series.
 In the story, a quest for the legendary "Amber Room" launches Nathan Drake on a journey to the Hollow Earth.